Ozneeee/Ozneeee/README.md

 <!-- - 🔭 I’m currently working on a big React.js project ! -->
 - 💻 I’m currently working with React (MERN) for a great company based in south of France !
-- 📚 I’m currently Junior +2 years of work with React JS, React Native & MERN !
+- 📚 Junior +2 professional years of work with React JS, React Native & MERN !
 <!-- - 🛠 I also do missions for Fivem -->